mempool/mempool/backend/rust-gbt/README.md

 Installing gbt requires a [supported version of Node and Rust](https://github.com/napi-rs/napi-rs#platform-support).

+The build process also requires [Rust](https://www.rust-lang.org/tools/install) to be installed.

 You can install the project with npm.
 In the project directory, run:

 ```sh